Loknath0007/company-portfolio/README.md

 # company-portfolio
-This is a sample demo HTML Templates can be customised for any kind of professional websites.
-It is developed by HTML5, CSS3, BOOTSTRAP, and JAVA SCRIP.
+This is a sample demo HTML Templates can be customized for any kind of professional websites.
+It is developed by HTML5, CSS3, BOOTSTRAP, and JAVA SCRIPT.

 Feel free to edit and use for your projects